openstack-archive/git-upstream/README.md

                         Git author for the mark
 ```

+### Note

+Commits will be marked with git notes in the namespace `refs/notes/upstream-merge`.
+To list of commit id marked with a note, run `git notes --ref refs/notes/upstream-merge`.
+To show a specific note run `git notes --ref refs/notes/upstream-merge show <marked commit sha1>`

+As `drop` uses git notes to mark commits that have to be skipped during import, notes should be present on the cloned copy of your repository.
+Thus, if you are going to create notes on a system and perform the actual import on a different system, **notes must be present on the latter**.
+You can push notes directly to git repository on the target system or push them in a different repository and then pull notes from your target system.

 ## supersede

 ### Description

 Mark a commit as superseded by a set of change-ids.
-Marked commits will be
+Marked commits will be skipped during the upstream rebasing process **only if all the specified change-ids are present in `<upstream-branch>` during import**.
+If you want to unconditionally drop a commit, use the `drop` command instead.

-skipped during the upstream rebasing process.
-See also the "git upstream
+See also the "git upstream import" command.
-import" command.

 ### Usage